Prior Learning and Recognition (PLAR) Credit

-The assessor evaluates all evidence and submits the results to Enrolment Services.
+The assessor evaluates all evidence and submits the results to Registration Services.

 If you are successful, credit for the course(s) appear on your transcript as CR.
 Log in to mySaskPolytech to view your unofficial transcript or request an official transcript.